richlamdev/ansible-desktop-ubuntu/README.md

 * env
   * setups personal preferences for bash shell
-    * configures .bashrc to read all shell scripts from /home/{USER}/.bashrc.d/ to set environment
+    * configures .bashrc to read all shell scripts from ~/.bashrc.d/ to set environment
-  * fzf is required for [fzf.vim](https://github.com/junegunn/fzf.vim)
   * .bashrc -bash function `se` is for fast directory navigation at the CLI refer to [fzf explorer](https://thevaluable.dev/practical-guide-fzf-example/) (this is slightly different from the built in alt-c command provided with fzf)